 The First Amendment to the US Constitution provides strong (but not absolute) protection to all forms of speech.
-As a general matter, 'government has no power to restrict expression because of its message, its ideas, its subject matter, or its content'.2 The few, limited categorical exceptions include obscenity, child pornography, defamation, fraud, incitement, true threats and speech integral to criminal conduct.3 The US Supreme Court has rejected recent legislative efforts to add violent video games, depictions of animal cruelty, lying about military honours and virtual child pornography to the list of unprotected categories.
+As a general matter, 'government has no power to restrict expression because of its message, its ideas, its subject matter, or its content'.
+The few limited categorical exceptions include obscenity, child pornography, defamation, fraud, incitement, true threats and speech integral to criminal conduct.
+Although there may exist some categories that should be unprotected that the US Supreme Court has yet to identify, the Court has rejected recent legislative efforts to add violent video games, depictions of animal cruelty, lying about military honours and virtual child pornography to the list of unprotected categories.